The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 5. Understand catering seasonality: When to push hardest

 Catering demand follows predictable seasonal patterns.
-I've learned to prepare for these peaks and adjust my marketing accordingly.
+Prepare for these peaks and adjust your marketing accordingly.

 November & December (peak season)